 The online liberal arts program covers a variety of subjects and is ideal for students who plan to teach elementary school.
 The degree satisfies California’s content standards for K–8 teachers, but those who plan to work in education must also complete a credential program, which Chico State does not offer online.
 Two minors are available: sociology and career and life planning.

 Academic support is available by phone and online, and distance learners have access to recorded workshops in areas such as study skills and time management.
-California residents pay flat rates for either 0 to 6 units or more than 6 units, and out-of-state students pay an additional per-unit fee.
-California State University is regionally accredited by the WASC Senior College and University Commission.
+California residents pay flat rates for either zero to six units or more than six units, and out–of–state students pay an additional per–unit fee.

 Gaffney, South Carolina